softwarebetterandbetter/experimentVariousSolutions/README.md

 # experimentVariousSolutions
-do experiments to integrate various solution to find  suitable technology  for specific scenario
+do experiments to integrate various solution to find better and suitable technology  for specific scenario